Tbrennan6/IcelandicNow/docs/04_meeting_people/04_hello_and_goodbye.md

 ## Time Sensitive Greetings

 Icelandic uses different greetings at different times of the day.
-Saying *góðan daginn* perhaps the most famous Icelandic expression of all time, at midnight would be as weird as saying *good day* to somebody at midnight.
+Saying *góðan daginn* at midnight, would be as weird as saying *good day* to somebody at midnight.
+It's simply weird.

-Just like English, many of these greetings are created by blending a time of day with an adjective (a word used to describe a noun).
+Just like English, many Icelandic greetings are created by blending a time of day with an adjective (a word used to describe a noun).
 Later in the course, you will learn a little more about why these words take the forms that they do.
-For now, it would be best to just memorize the greetings below in their entirety.
+For now, it would be best to just memorize the greetings below in their entirety since they are so common and idiomatic.

 Below are the most common time-sensitive greetings.
 The options given are all extremely common and can be used interchangeably with one another.